Special EventsNewAccess to the Railway Timetable Tel: 01825 720825 You're on the Bluebell Railway web site

 First spoil is loaded into Grampus Wagons First spoil train leaves Imberhorne Lane cutting for Horsted Keynes, behind Ivatt tank 41213

 The 2008 share offer raised £670,000.
-This enabled the purchase of the tip site, preparation of the facilities for extraction, many legal and insurance payments to be made, and a tenth of the tip was extracted over a three week period, which will enable accurate planning for the remaining extraction.
-The funds raised will also pay for the removal of the remainder of the inert spoil, which could not be removed until the main site was in our ownership.
+This enabled the purchase of the tip site, preparation of the facilities for extraction, many legal and insurance payments to be made, and a tenth of the tip was extracted by road over a three week period, which enabled more accurate planning for the remaining extraction.
+The funds raised also paid for the removal of the remainder of the inert spoil, which could not be removed until the main site was in our ownership.

 Westwards?